 Blushweaver let out a huff of indignation, and a piece of him could imagine her, hands on hips, watching him go.
 The rest of him, however, was more focused on. . . .

 What?
 So some servants had been hurt.
 What bothered him so much?
-It wasn’t really his place to be involved in such things.
+It wasn’t really his place to be involved in these kinds of things.
 And yet, he found himself walking up to Mercystar’s pavilion again, his servants and priests trailing behind.

 She was still reclining on her couch.
 She glanced at him, frowning.
 “Lightsong?”

-“I. . .just returned because I heard that one of your servants was killed in the attack,” he said.
+“I. . .just returned because I heard that one of your servants was killed in the attack.”

 “Ah, yes,” she said.
 “The poor man.
 What a tragedy.
 He will be blessed in the eternities, of course.”